unraid/docs/docs/unraid-os/manual/storage-management.md

-but in practice this does the same as removing one device, then the other, as they are still removed one at a time, just one after the other with n/ further input from you.
+but in practice this does the same as removing one device, then the other, as they are still removed one at a time, just one after the other with no further input from you.

 ## Minimum Free Space for a Pool